-Protests have achieved some second thoughts on a plan for 12,000 homes on Green Belt across the south of Stockport.
-Revised proposals will not appear until next year both for Stockport and the rest of the area covered by the Greater Manchester Spatial Framework.
+Protests early last year achieved some second thoughts on a plan for 12,000 homes on Green Belt across the south of Stockport.
+Revised proposals are due this June both for Stockport and the rest of the area covered by the Greater Manchester Spatial Framework.

 The overall Greater Manchester plan was for 225,000 new homes across Greater Manchester to be constructed over the next 20 years, with a quarter on the Green Belt.
 In Stockport 12,000 out of 19,000 new homes would be on the Green Belt.
 The four proposed sites in Stockport were across the south of the Borough, close to the A6-Airport-M56 road now being built, which would connect to a future A6-M60 Bypass.
 The sites were